-- A. Within the course of the 2019-2020 and 2020-2021 school years and in each subsequent school year, all first grade students shall be screened for dyslexia. - B. A student whose dyslexia screening demonstrates characteristics of dyslexia and who is having difficulty learning to read, write, spell, understand spoken language or express thoughts clearly shall under the eligibility category of autism under IDEA (2004).
-(See NM TEAM, December 2017)

-An initial evaluation for autism may include (highly recommended): for preschool-aged children, reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); completing direct observations across multiple settings; conducting an assessment of cognitive abilities; completing a systematic review of individual academic achievement performance including formal and informal measures; administering an individual academic achievement assessment in the area(s) of suspected need and for which instruction and intervention have been documented; conducting an adaptive behavior assessment including information in the areas of conceptual, social and practical skills; conducting a speech/language/communication assessment; conducting a sensory processing and motor skills assessment; conducting a social/emotional assessment; gathering autism specific information through the use of an autism instrument; completing a transition assessment, including a vocational evaluation (as appropriate); and when an evaluation in any area is unable to be completed using standardized measures, using alternative methods of obtaining data to gather information about the child's present levels of performance.
+- A. Within the course of the 2019-2020 and 2020-2021 school years and in each subsequent school year, all first grade students shall be screened for dyslexia. - B. A student whose dyslexia screening demonstrates characteristics of dyslexia and who is having difficulty learning to read, write, spell, understand spoken language or express thoughts clearly shall receive appropriate classroom interventions or be referred to a student assistance team. - C. In accordance with department response to intervention procedures, guidelines and policies, each school district or charter school shall provide timely, appropriate, systematic, scientific, evidence-based interventions prescribed by the student assistance team, with progress monitoring to determine the student's response or lack of response. - D. A parent of a student referred to a student assistance team shall be informed of the parent's right to request an initial special education evaluation at any time during the school district's or charter school's implementation of the interventions prescribed by the student assistance team.
+If the school district or charter school agrees that the student may have a disability, the student assistance team shall refer the child for an evaluation.
+The student shall be evaluated within sixty days of receiving the parental consent for an initial evaluation.
+If the school district or charter school refuses the parent's request for an initial evaluation, the school district or charter school shall provide written notice of the refusal to the parent, including notice of the parent's right to challenge the school district's or existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); completing direct observations across multiple settings; conducting an assessment of cognitive abilities; completing a systematic review of individual academic achievement performance including formal and informal measures; administering an individual academic achievement assessment in the area(s) of suspected need and for which instruction and intervention have been documented; conducting an adaptive behavior assessment including information in the areas of conceptual, social and practical skills; conducting a speech/language/communication assessment; conducting a sensory processing and motor skills assessment; conducting a social/emotional assessment; gathering autism specific information through the use of an autism instrument; completing a transition assessment, including a vocational evaluation (as appropriate); and when an evaluation in any area is unable to be completed using standardized measures, using alternative methods of obtaining data to gather information about the child's present levels of performance.
 (See NM TEAM, December 2017 for potential additional components and reevaluation guidance.)